BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

 .. _AttributeMatrixSelectionParameter:
 .. py:class:: AttributeMatrixSelectionParameter

-   This parameter holds a DataPath_ value that points to the location within the DataStructure of a selected AttributeMatrix.
+   This parameter holds a :ref:`DataPath<DataPath>` value that points to the location within the DataStructure of a selected AttributeMatrix.

   .. code:: python